About CHURPRIMO

 Current focus

-The prototype validates runtime coherence measurement and phase-governed recovery enforcement.
+The prototype validates runtime coherence monitoring and phase-governed recovery enforcement.

-Development is focused on validating coherence as a measurable runtime signal and formalizing governance interfaces that integrate cleanly with existing orchestration frameworks.
+Development is focused on formalizing governance interfaces that integrate cleanly with existing orchestration frameworks.

 Status: Active prototype build.